 [2] A reasonable doubt is not a far-fetched or frivolous doubt.
 It is not a doubt based on sympathy or prejudice.
-It is a doubt based on reason and common sense.
-It is a doubt that arises at the end of the case based not only on what the evidence tells you but also on what that evidence does not tell you.
+It is a doubt based on reason and only on what the evidence tells you but also on what that evidence does not tell you.